psipred/DMPfold/README.md

 As it makes use of a lot of different software, installation can be a little fiddly.
 However we have aimed to make it as straightforward as possible.
 These instructions should work for a Linux system:
-- Make sure you have Python 3 with [PyTorch](https://pytorch.org), NumPy and SciPy installed.
+- Make sure you have Python 3 with [PyTorch](https://pytorch.org) 0.4 or later, NumPy and SciPy installed.
 DMPfold has been tested on Python 3.6 and 3.7.
 - Install [HH-suite](https://github.com/soedinglab/hh-suite) and the uniclust30 database, unless you are getting your alignments from elsewhere.
 - Install [FreeContact](https://rostlab.org/owiki/index.php/FreeContact).
 - Install [CCMPred](https://github.com/soedinglab/CCMpred).